 Minn.
 Stat.
-Section CONTRACTING - BID LAWS Yes No Workpaper Reference § 16C.285 H. Responsible Contractor Requirement For each construction contract in excess of \$50,000, awarded pursuant to a lowest responsible bidder or best value process, did the successful contractor submit a verification of compliance signed under oath by an owner or officer verifying compliance with the minimum criteria set forth in Minn.
+CONTRACTING - BID LAWS Workpaper Section CONTRACTING DE ENVIO Yes No Reference 1 § 16C.285 H. Responsible Contractor Requirement For each construction contract in excess of \$50,000, awarded pursuant to a lowest responsible bidder or best value process, did the successful contractor submit a verification of compliance signed under oath by an owner or officer verifying compliance with the minimum criteria set forth in Minn.
 Stat. § 16C.285, subd.
 3 (with the exception of clause (7), as required by Minn.
-Stat. § 16C.285, subd.4? § 471.35 I. Other Considerations Specifications on contracts.
+Stat. § 16C.285, subd.4?
+8 471 25 I. Other Considerations § 471.35 1.
+Other Considerations Specifications on contracts.
 If sealed bids were solicited, were the specifications written so as not to exclude all but one type or kind of supplies or equipment?
 2. Interest in contract.
+(See Conflicts of Interest Section, page 2-1.)
+2. Interest in contract.
 (See Conflicts of Interest Section, page 2-1.) § 574.26 3.
 Contractor's performance and payment bonds.
 Contractors doing public work are required to give both a performance bond and a payment bond in an amount not less than the contract price if the contract is more than \$175,000. a.
-Were bonds received for all contracts greater than \$175,000? b.
+Were bonds received for all contracts greater than \$175,000? a.
+Were bonds received for an contracts greater than \$175,000: b.
 Were the amounts sufficient?
-Note: The contractor's performance and payment bond requirement does not apply to contracts for snow removal, ice removal, grading, or other similar routine road maintenance on town roads. § 574.261, subd.
-1a Note: If the project is under \$50,000, contractor may provide for irrevocable bank letter of credit in place of a performance bond provided the letter of credit is subject to the same conditions as a performance bond. § 471.6161 J. Group Insurance Note: Additional Requirements apply to School District Contracts for Group Insurance.
+Note: The contractor's performance and payment bond requirement does not apply to contracts for snow removal, ice removal, grading, or other similar routine road maintenance on town roads. § 574.261, Note: If the project is under \$50,000, contractor may provide for irrevocable bank letter subd.
+1a of credit in place of a performance bond provided the letter of credit is subject to the same conditions as a performance bond. same conditions as a performance bond. § 471.6161 J. Group Insurance Note: Additional Requirements apply to School District Contracts for Group Insurance.
 See Minn.
 Stat. § 471.6161, subd.
 8 (2014).
-Any political subdivision that provides group insurance for 25 or more employees must comply with certain bidding requirements in contracting for or renewing said insurance. § 43A.316, subd.
+Insurance.
+See Willin.
+Stat. § 4/1.0101, subd.
+8 (2014).
+Any political subdivision that provides group insurance for 25 or more employees must comply with certain bidding requirements in contracting for or renewing said insurance.
+8 42 4 21 6 Note: Delitical subdivisions portionating in the public condense incomes § 43A.316, subd.
 10 Note: Political subdivisions participating in the public employee insurance program are exempt from the bidding requirements of Minn.
 Stat. § 471.6161.
-If this exemption does not apply: 1.
+If subu.
+10 this exemption does not apply: 4, 4, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 5, 1.
 Was the request for proposals (RFP) in writing?
 2. Did the RFP include: a. the coverage to be provided; b. the criteria for evaluation of proposals; and c. the aggregate claims record for the appropriate period?
+CC C